ResearchCulture/hwidx/README.md

 An open index of stable, consistent, and shareable identifiers for hardware artifacts.
 Each artifact is represented by a single YAML (.yml) file in this repository.
-The index aims to align with DOI-style identifiers from ISO 26324 where practical, but is not strictly bound to that standard.

 This repository is the canonical source for hwidx.org identifiers and is managed via GitHub pull requests.